MichaelRichardLei/iHS_calculate_preprocess/README.md

 # iHS_calculate_preprocess
 This is my first time using github, so there will definitely be many problems，I will keep updating, suggestion is welcomed.

-This is just a record of my project.
-If anyone are interested but have problems to use, just contact me.
+This is just a record of my project, if anyone are interested but can't use it, just contact me.

 ###############################################################################################